yenjordan/bruins-meet-bruins/README.md

 **Important: Under 'Security', find 'Network Access', and make sure your IP Address is correct as shown.
 If you want to access the database through various networks, you can add '0.0.0.0/0' as a connection address.**

-Copy the connection string from your cluster, listed from step 3, and then navigate to the root directory of your cloned repository, and then create a file called '.env'
+Copy the connection string from your cluster, listed from step 3, and then navigate to the 'server' directory of your cloned repository, and then create a file called '.env'

 In your .env file, you want to copy paste the connection string in the form of:
 ```bash